-The following significant variances between budget and actual occurred during fiscal 2018:
+The following significant variances between budget and actual occurred during fiscal 2019:

-- Consumer utility tax exceeded budget by approximately \$0.9 million (this tax is based on consumer usage), interest and earnings went up by approximately \$ 0.4 million due to interest rate starting to increase, and state aid exceeded budget by approximately \$1.9 million due to increase in state aid increase realized after the budget was adopted. - Overall expenditures were under budget by approximately .5%.
+- Real property taxes exceeded budget by approximately \$0.9 million, this was due to omitted taxes, and the amount collected in July and August 2019 for overdue taxes, interest and earnings went up by approximately \$0.7 million due to interest rates starting to increase, Miscellaneous revenue exceeded budget by \$1.4 million, this is due mostly to the refund of prior year BOCES expenses. - Overall expenditures were under budget by approximately 2.2 %.